About Havenhaus

 Some findings and reflections are published freely through the Havenhaus website.
 Essays, PDFs, and working documents are designed to be accessible, reusable, and citation-friendly—supporting researchers, educators, and anyone working toward more inclusive systems.

-A Hybrid Social Enterprise
+A Social Enterprise

+Havenhaus Foundation is structured as a hybrid social enterprise—combining mission-led research and publishing with a sustainable revenue model.
 Profits—whether through book sales, supporter contributions, or future accessibility tools—will be reinvested into ethical AI research, open-access publishing, and (as capacity allows) accessibility-centered youth programs.

 This model allows Havenhaus Foundation to remain grounded in care and ethics, while offering long-term impact without compromising its values.